Varun-D-Kalra/2026-coding-log/README.md

 ## Rule
 This repo is an **execution log**, not a tutorial or portfolio.
 Code may be rough.
 Progress and consistency matter more than polish.

+##
+On my 40 day challege to master multiple skills with the help of claude since apr 27 2026.
+Will report when the 40 days are done.